redconfetti/redconfetti.github.io/_posts/2012-04-11-factory-girl-associations-records-persisting-across-tests.md

   end
 end
 ```

 The above declaration would allow one to create a user with 5 posts by default, or create one with 15 posts instead.
-Ironically enough, I figured this out by referring to the <a href="https://github.com/thoughtbot/factory_girl/blob/master/GETTING_STARTED.md" target="_blank">official FactoryGirl GETTING STARTED</a> docs, after searching elsewhere on the internet.
+Ironically enough, I figured this out by referring to the [official FactoryGirl GETTING STARTED](https://github.com/thoughtbot/factory_girl/blob/master/GETTING_STARTED.md) docs, after searching elsewhere on the internet.

 ``` ruby
 FactoryGirl.create(:user).posts.length # 0